HSchwichtenberg/PackSourceCodeIntoZIP/README.md

 # Configuration

-- You can configure the directories and files to exclude within the script ($excludeDirs, $excludeFile)
+- You can configure the directories and files to exclude within the script ($excludeDirs, $excludeFiles)
 - You can configure an optional Readme file to add to all ZIP ($readmeToAdd)